Code-Institute-Submissions/Third_milestone/README.md

 7. Run `use surfingeurope` to selecte it
 8. Run `show collections` to display all available collections
 9. Run `db.locations.find()` to show the data

+# Notes to self

+**Static Files**
+Dynamic web applications also need static files.
+That’s usually where the CSS and JavaScript files are coming from.
+Ideally your web server is configured to serve them for you, but during development Flask can do that as well.
+Just create a folder called static in your package or next to your module and it will be available at `/static` on the application.

+To generate URLs for static files, use the special 'static' endpoint name:

+`url_for('static', filename='style.css')`
+The file has to be stored on the filesystem as `static/style.css`.